Important Things to Consider

 Here are some tips that will help you select the best hardwood flooring that both you and your four-legged family member will love.

 Consider the Hardness

 Also known as the Janka Rating, hardness is one of the most important properties to consider when selecting hardwood flooring, especially if you have a dog.
 The higher the Janka Rating, the harder the floor will be, which means less dents and dings from puppy toe nails and toys.
 Brazilian cherry, mesquite, and Santos mahogany are the hardest wood flooring options.
 Southern yellow pine, black cherry and Douglas fir are on the lower end of the hardness scale, so dents and dings are more likely.

 Keep in mind, however, that even if you choose one of the hardest types of hardwood, it is can still sustain scratches.
 Hardness doesn’t have any bearing on scratches.

 Finish is a protective layer that is within or on top of hardwood flooring.
 The thicker the finish, the less susceptible the floors will be to scratches.
 However, that doesn’t mean that your floor will remain scratch-free if you have a dog, especially if he is heavy.

 In order to make scratches less noticeable, opt for a matte finish.
+Make sure you have insurance with Health insurance Long Island.
 It reflects less light, which will make scratches harder to see.